The Dodge Brothers: Formation and early releases

+Television and radio appearances

 The band played on the BBC Two programme The Culture Show (which was co-presented by Kermode) in a piece about skiffle with Billy Bragg on 19 May 2007 and took part in the same show's 'Busking Challenge' on 29 March 2008.

 The band have appeared on Kermode's video blog 'Kermode Uncut', playing 'skiffle' covers of blockbuster movie soundtracks including Star Wars, Star Trek, The A-Team and Smurfs 3D.
 The music heard on the 'Kermode Uncut' blog is extracts from The Dodge Brothers' music.

-They also provided skiffled movie theme tunes for one round of a quiz show on Simon Mayo and Kermode's BBC Radio 5 Live Christmas show in 2010.
+The band provided skiffle movie theme tunes for one round of a quiz show on Simon Mayo and Kermode's BBC Radio 5 Live Christmas show in 2010.

-Silent Cinema
+Silent cinema

-The Dodge Brothers and silent movie pianist Neil Brand. have played live accompaniments to silent movies at music and film festivals around the globe, including Midnight Sun Film Festival in Lapland, Tromsø International Film Festival in Norway as well as BFI, National Science and Media Museum and many others in UK.
+With silent movie pianist Neil Brand, the Dodge Brothers have played live accompaniments to silent movies at music and film festivals around the globe, including Midnight Sun Film Festival in Lapland, Tromsø International Film Festival in Norway as well as BFI, National Science and Media Museum and many others in UK.
 These films started with White Oak (1921) at The Barbican Centre, followed by Beggars of Life (1928), The Ghost That Never Returns (1929), Hells Hinges (1916) and City Girl (1930).
 In 2014, The Dodge Brothers were the first band to play to a silent film at Glastonbury Festival.

+Albums

 The Dodge Brothers

 In 2006 they recorded their first album, a self-titled record of covers from "the songbook of weird old America".
 Drummer Alex Hammond appears on two tracks before joining the band just before their first TV appearance in 2007.

 Louisa & The Devil

 In 2008 The Dodge Brothers released their second album Louisa and the Devil, the first with the present line-up and featuring mostly original material "written to sound old".
-The track 'Died and Gone to Hell' also features Billy Lunn of The Subways on vocals and guitar.
+The track "Died and Gone to Hell" also features Billy Lunn of The Subways on vocals and guitar.

 The Sun Set

-The band's third album, The Sun Set, was recorded at the famous Sun Studios in Memphis.
+The band's third album, The Sun Set, was recorded at the Sun Studios in Memphis.
 A BBC Radio 2 hour long documentary was broadcast on 16 August 2012 (the anniversary of Elvis' death) which followed the band on their journey to Memphis.

-Kermode also writes about the experience of recording at Sun Studios is his book 'How Does It Feel: A Life of Musical Misadventure released in 2018.
+Kermode also writes about the experience of recording at Sun Studios is his book How Does It Feel: A Life of Musical Misadventure released in 2018.